 - Each of the two outlets has a long (neutral) slot, a shorter (hot) slot and a half-round grounding hole.

-- Provides two features in one device (ex: outlet with a light or a switch).
+- Combination outlets provide two features in one device (ex: outlet with a light or a switch).

-- Protects from dangerous ground faults, which occur when electrical current travels through any abnormal path to the ground.
+- A GFCI outlet protects against dangerous ground faults, which occur when electrical current travels through any abnormal path to the ground.

 - Monitors the current flowing through the hot and neutral conductors to determine if any current is leaking from the circuit.